pammacdotnet/TypstPaper/paper.typ

 #set raw(lang: "typc")

 Typst uses a two-pronged styling system to separate styling from content.
-First, `set` rules allow the declaration of global or local scoped defaults for elements (like text, page, par, heading), specifying parameters such as font, size, margins, justification, line spacing, numbering, and layout.
+First, `set` rules allow the declaration of global or local scoped defaults for elements (like text, page, par, heading, etc.), specifying parameters such as font, size, margins, justification, line spacing, numbering, and layout.
 Once set, these defaults apply automatically wherever that element appears.
-Second, `show` rules enable custom rendering logic for specific elements or selectors.
+Second, `show` rules enable custom rendering logic for specific elements#footnote(api-link("foundations/function/#element-functions")) by providing a selector#footnote(api-link("foundations/selector")).

 Normally, `show` and `set` statements are used combinedly to tweak the appearance of an element with code-based transformations (e.g., small caps, run-in headings, added logotypes, etc.).
 They can also be used for theming an entire document (templates) via an _everything_ `show`-`set` directive.
 By combining the rigor of traditional typesetting with modern programming paradigms, Typst provides a powerful yet intuitive way to manage document styling, whether for academic papers, technical reports, or dynamic publications.
 For instance, the style rules necessary to produce @fig:affine are presented in @fig:setshow.